Explainer: Texas's one-of-a-kind power system raises questions during price spike

 “They don’t have the infrastructure connected outside of Texas that might allow them to bring in imports of energy,” said another source familiar with ERCOT and electric markets.

+Texas Gov. Greg Abbott ordered a review of ERCOT’s preparations and decisions ahead of the cold snap, saying the grid operator “has been anything but reliable over the past 48 hours.”
+In a television interview, he also blamed the outages on private power generators.

 Texas’ troubles recall the rolling blackouts in California last year that cut power to about 400,000 households during a crushing heat wave.
-A state investigation into the cause of the outages found that its power planning processes were insufficient to account for extreme weather events.
+A state investigation into the cause of those outages found that power planning processes were insufficient to account for extreme weather events.

 HOW HAS THE RECENT WINTER STORM AFFECTED THE STATE?